 The Sense will break down energy usage in ways that the average electric bill will not.
 This allows for a greater, more in-depth look at energy usage like never before.
 At $299.99, it is a bit on the pricey side, but it is one of the best options out there for detailed, real-time breakdowns of your home's power consumption and even includes goal-setting features and alerts.

-The non-solar Eyedro sensors are a bit more cost effective, but there are limitations when compared to Sense.
+The non-solar Eyedro sensors are a bit more cost-effective, but there are limitations when compared to Sense.
 For one, connecting to your Wi-Fi is a lot more challenging as it will require ethernet connectivity or a wireless mesh setup.
 Additionally, it will not connect to any smart home devices or systems.

 Still, Eyedro provides the same simple interface that shows a breakdown in energy output by device for real-time data and energy insights.
 You can set up daily, weekly, monthly, and yearly monitoring reports for a more controlled monitoring experience.

 Efergy offers a wide selection of smart home energy monitors.
-These include online energy monitoring options that allow you track your energy use online and through an app, or systems that include a wireless home display.
+These include online energy monitoring options that allow you to track your energy use online and through an app, or systems that include a wireless home display.
 Efergy systems provide a cost-effective means of monitoring your home's electrical output.

 Efergy sensors connect easily to any home electrical box for fast and easy installation that does not require an electrician.
-The sensor then transmits your energy data to a wireless display or Wi-Fi enabled hub.
+The sensor then transmits your energy data to a wireless display or Wi-Fi-enabled hub.

 The Efergy wireless displays offer a portable, compact interface to help you track your energy use.
 It can be placed anywhere in the home and uses its large memory to store data that can be observed monthly, weekly, or daily.
 It even has an audible alert that notifies in the event of excessive electrical usage.

-The Neurio smart home energy monitor is another smart device that can monitor energy usage in real time.
+The Neurio smart home energy monitor is another smart device that can monitor energy usage in real-time.
 At $199.99, it is priced similarly to other top-of-the-line devices out there.

 The Neurio W1 HEM home energy monitor provides 24/7 access and updates so that you can see the live impact of energy consumption in your home.
 It also features a simple installation process that takes only 15-20 minutes.
 The Neurio system could help you identify ways to save up to 20% of your energy use each month.